-All Independent Directors of the Company, except Ms. Kalpana V. Merchant were present at the said Meeting.
+All Independent Directors of the Company were present at the said Meeting.
 They expressed satisfaction at the evaluation process, the Board's freedom to express views on the business transacted at the meetings and the openness with which the Management discussed various subject matters on the agenda of meetings.